United Arab Emirates Gambling Regulation

-The United Arab Emirates (UAE) is an elective monarchy in Western Asia perched at the eastern side of the Arabian Peninsula, bordering Saudi Arabia, Iran, Oman, and Qatar.
-The Emirates are a federation that consists of seven independent city-states, the most famed of which is Dubai.
-The others include Umm Al Quwain, Ras Al-Khaimah, Ajman, Abu Dhabi, Sharjah, and Fujairah.
+Gambling Regulation The United Arab Emirates (UAE) is an elective monarchy in Western Asia, situated on the eastern side of the Arabian Peninsula and bordering Saudi Arabia, Iran, Oman, and Qatar.
+The Emirates are a federation consisting of seven independent city-states, the best known of which is Dubai.
+The others include Umm Al-Quwain, Ras Al-Khaimah, Ajman, Abu Dhabi, Sharjah, and Fujairah.

-Collectively, the seven emirates have a total population of around 10 million inhabitants, most of whom are orthodox Muslims, while the rest adhere to the Shia branch of Islam.
-The federation has the 35th-largest economy in the world and the fifth-biggest in the Middle East region, with a nominal gross domestic product of US$421 million for 2020, according to the World Bank.
-Petroleum export is the biggest contributor to the local economy, which is unsurprising considering the Abu Dhabi region is home to one of the largest oil-reserve concentrations on the planet.
+Collectively, the seven emirates have a population of around 10 million, most of whom are Sunni Muslims, while the rest adhere to the Shia branch of Islam.
+The federation has the 35th-largest economy in the world and the fifth-largest in the Middle East, with a nominal gross domestic product of US$421 billion in 2020, according to the World Bank.
+Petroleum exports are the largest contributor to the local economy, which is unsurprising considering that the emirate of Abu Dhabi contains one of the largest oil-reserve concentrations on the planet.

-This country of opulence evokes many associations but gambling is not one of them.
-Islam is the official religion under Article 7 of the UAE Constitution and the religious Sharia laws serve as the foundation of the country’s secular and federal legislation.
+This opulent country evokes many associations, but gambling is not one of them.
+Islam is the official religion under Article 7 of the UAE Constitution, and religious Sharia law serves as the foundation of the country’s secular and federal legislation.
 The Islamic religion strictly prohibits gambling, denouncing it as a grave sin.
-The Emirates have some of the strictest gambling laws in the world, prohibiting all such activities in both landbased and online format.
+The Emirates have some of the strictest gambling laws in the world, prohibiting all such activities in both land-based and online formats.

 Laws That Govern Gambling in the UAE

-Several local laws outline the general prohibition on gambling.
-Some expressly refer to it, while others tackle it in an indirect manner.
-The ban extends to online gambling as well and the UAE is among the very few jurisdictions to actively prosecute people for betting over the internet.
-Those who engage in such activities risk being arrested no matter whether they have UAE citizenship or are non-Emiratis (like tourists or persons with temporary work visas).
+Several local laws establish a blanket prohibition on gambling.
+Some address it directly, while others do so indirectly.
+The ban extends to online gambling as well, and the UAE is one of the few jurisdictions that actively prosecute people for betting on the internet.
+Anyone who engages in such activities risks arrest, whether they are a UAE citizen, a tourist, or a temporary worker.

 Penal Code of the UAE